darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 ##  Raising Prometheus

-{{ important `we provide docker-compose way of configuration as demo example because more devs are highly likely familiar and comfortable with docker-compose than with terraform.
+{{ important `we provide docker-compose way of configuration as a demo example because more devs are highly likely familiar and comfortable with docker-compose than with terraform.
 We utilize terraform for configuration of it and recommend it to use instead of docker-compose if u can.
-Book "Terraform up and running" is excellent place to start with it.` }}
+Book "Terraform up and running" is an excellent place to start with it.` }}

 <div class="code-container">
   <div class="code-tabs">